 Even if your local galleries and museums are currently closed to the public, fear not.
 Thanks to the magic of the internet, with a couple of clicks or taps you can travel to literally hundreds of museums online or explore art collections in virtual reality.

-Whether you enroll in an online photography course, set up an easel and canvas in the garage or simply make some time to color before bed (yes, adults can color, too), producing your own piece of art is scientifically proven to relieve stress and improve your overall mental health.
+Enroll in an online photography course, set up an easel and canvas in the garage, or simply take some time to color before bed (yes, adults can color, too), producing your own piece of art is scientifically proven to relieve stress and improve your overall mental health.

 Bonus: In addition to making the list of science-backed stress management techniques, family art projects are also a great way to keep little hands busy during quarantine.